chipsalliance/chisel/docs/src/developers/ai-tool-policy.md

 ## References

-This policy is closely related to and derived from the [CIRCT AI Tool UseP q0olicy](https://circt.llvm.org/docs/AIToolPolicy/) which is derived from the [LLVM AI Tool Use Policy](https://llvm.org/docs/AIToolPolicy.html).
+This policy is closely related to and derived from the [CIRCT AI Tool Use policy](https://circt.llvm.org/docs/AIToolPolicy/) which is derived from the [LLVM AI Tool Use Policy](https://llvm.org/docs/AIToolPolicy.html).